DIYOceanography/DIYOceanography_BZH/docs/contributor_guide.rst

 Current need for contributions :
 ---------------------------------

 We are currently looking for contributions in the following areas:

+- **Variables & sensors sections**: Transform the current slides into text for : turbidity, oxygen, fluorescence, currents and geopositioning.

 - **General metrology**: We are looking for contributions to the general metrology section, including a dictionnary of  of terms, definitions, and explanations of concepts related to metrology.